I remember day one of bringing her home.

 When Lily would finally sleep I could not because I was always so anxious.
 Everyone would tell me sleep when the baby sleeps, but what do you do when you cannot sleep and your mind races for hours?

-My post partum got so bad, that I wanted my mom more than anything, and so I have been visiting her in Ohio while we move into a new home in Texas.
-I have thankfully been able to do some much needed healing from here surrounded by most of our family.
+My post partum got so bad, that I wanted my mom more than anything, and there was a 2 month period of time where I went and visited and stayed with my mom while we prepared to move into a new home in Texas.
+I had thankfully been able to do some much needed healing from there surrounded by most of our family.
 I am beyond grateful for my mother who has helped me in my dark moments and my father who walks Lily around in the stroller when I would cry to my mom.
 I am grateful for my In-laws who have given me some great tips on helping her sleep and things to help calm her down.
 I am blessed to have 3 moms, my birth mom and 2 mother-in-laws who have dealt with raising my husband (who I am told Lily is a clone of).
-Now I am feeling so much better, I have days still that get over whelming, but I am counting down the days to get back to Texas and move into our new home with my husband!

 I am writing this not only to thank the family and friends who have helped so much in this season of our life, but to apologize to my husband for having to put up with my shenanigans.
 Post partum is something you hear about but never think it will happen to you.
 What I had to realize is that it is okay, and there is nothing wrong with me and I am a great mother, my hormones just got my brain confused for a little bit.

 I remember something that one of my great mom friends told me, someone that I look up to so much and praise her parenting skills – she said that

 You will go through so many seasons, and every day will be different, and one day one thing will work and the next day it will not work.
 But every season is the best season, and just enjoy what you are in.